apache/royale-docs/features/as3/language-basics.md

 2. var
 3. const

 ActionScript does not support arrow functions or `let`.
-The use of the three accessor types are similar to Javascript.
+The use of the three accessor types are similar to JavaScript.

 ## Instance and Class Accessors
 By default any accessors of a class are instance accessors.
 For class-level methods, vars and const, you need to add the `static` modifier.
 For more details [read about static accessors in classes](features/as3/classes-and-functions#static-accessors).